 The gardens are closed on Sundays and during papal masses, and there are no walking tours on Wednesdays.
 You therefore have quite a short window of opportunity during which you can visit, but the Vatican Gardens are worth visiting if you can manage it logistically.

-How to best visit the Vatican Gardens?
+How to visit the Vatican Gardens the best way ?

 For the walking tour you have the advantage of a guide who will be happy to answer any questions you have about the gardens, and you can really stop and take in the sights and smells of these glorious gardens.

-If you prefer the tour bus option – which is still a great choice – bear in mind that you will only have an audio guide and you’ll not be able to actually get off the bus.
+If you prefer the tour bus option (tickets here) – which is still a great choice – bear in mind that you will only have an audio guide and you’ll not be able to actually get off the bus.

 What is the difference between the Vatican Gardens and the Pope’s gardens at Castel Gandolfo?